Ji Son

 INTRODUCTION

-When I am not teaching courses or conducting research with my excellent students and collaborators, you can find me parenting two tween boys, attempting to go viral on twitterbaking muffins with vegetables in them, pushing for housing policy so that kids who live in apartments can have access to high quality public schools, and obsessively reading NYTimes and the Economist.
+When I’m not teaching or conducting research with my excellent students and collaborators, you can find me parenting two tween boys, experimenting with vegetable-based muffins, trying (and failing) to go viral on LinkedIn, pushing for housing policies that give all kids access to high-quality public schools, and obsessively reading The New York Times and The Economist.
+I also inexplicably wrote a slow-burn romance novel, The Long Con, which is now available on Amazon, Barnes & Noble, BookShop, Apple Books, and even at some local libraries.

 TEACHING INTERESTS

-As a researcher who also teaches, I lament the lack of data-based design in learning materials.
-Funded in part by the Chan Zuckerberg Initiative, I have co-authored an interactive introductory statistics textbook with James Stigler, author of the acclaimed Teaching Gap and the Learning Gap.
-The book, Statistics and Data Science: A Modeling Approach, is available at CourseKata.org.
-In addition to being designed fundamentally with how people learn in mind, this book continues to improve based on embedded assessments and user-feedback.
-Additionally, I am also the director of the CalStateLA Statistics Teaching Collaboration and have a General Statistics Online Course featured on Educator.com
+These commitments extend into my curriculum design work.
+Funded in part by the Chan Zuckerberg Initiative, I have co-authored an introductory statistics textbook (Statistics and Data Science: A Modeling Approach) with James Stigler (UCLA), available at CourseKata.org.
+The book is designed from the ground up with learning science principles and continuously improves through embedded assessments and usage data from tens of thousands of users across over 150 institutions.
+Additionally, I am also the director of the CalStateLA Statistics Teaching Collaboration and have created a General Statistics Online Course featured on Educator.com

 PUBLICATIONS